r-e-x-a-g-o-n/IaC-boilerplate/Temp/AutoGrader_README.md

 	    `# ASSIGNMENT 1, Test 1, Points 2`

-	    > See an example of Test cell in the template
+	    > See an example of Test cell in the example notebooks

 	- **TEST Cell**
 		The TEST cell is a cell where an instructor has to put test cases, or correct answers for variables.
 The instructior has to write a code to check whether students' codes satisfy all test cases or students' answers are correct and adjust scores accordingly.
 In one problem, it can have only one TEST cell.
 The TEST cell will be appended to students' submission notebooks when grading.
 The TEST cell has to be tagged with the following comment in the first line.